epsilon-phase/kanbanrs/README.md

 * Categories
 * Category based styling - Allows styling the presentation of tasks based on what they are.
 * Sorting
+* Graphviz-like dependency visualization (Node layout)

+  View how the tasks relate to each other with a graphical display with a lot of similarities to graphviz(This uses "layout-rs" which is very similar but not identical)
+* Task tree outline

+  This is a more basic layout, indenting the tasks to the depth they appear in a tasks's tree.

 # It might even do